-We told you Triumph was working on something special behind the scenes after leaked images of a new cruiser emerged from its international dealer conference back in October, and our spy snapper has just confirmed it – firing over a selection of images of Triumph’s all-new Rocket III out testing in finished form.
+We told you Triumph was working on something special behind the scenes after leaked images of a new cruiser emerged from its international dealer conference back in October, and our spy snapper absolutely confirmed that for us by firing over a selection of images of Triumph’s all-new muscle cruiser putting in the miles during consumption testing.

 The previous generation Triumph Rocket disappeared from the iconic British brands line-up earlier this year, thanks mostly to its inability to meet current Euro4 emissions standards – but now we know there’s new version of the huge three-cylinder cruiser in the works for 2019.